stanekondrej/nrf-radio/README.md

 # nrf-radio - a high-level interface for the on-board radio of the nRF5xxx SoCs

+This crate is very much a work in progress.
+You probably shouldn't use it yet, as you can't even send data between devices as of right now.
+I am working on it and will implement this in the very near future, so please, be patient for now! ❤️

 Crate that manifested from https://github.com/nrf-rs/microbit/issues/172.
 Huge thanks to the people that helped me to bring this to life with their helpful comments and guidance.